 - (i) Ordinary Visiting Research Fellowships shall be tenable for not more than one year and shall ordinarily be held for one Full Term only.
-There shall be no more than two such Fellows at any one time. - (ii) Any member of the Governing Body may nominate a person to be considered for election to an Ordinary Visiting Research Fellowship; a nomination made by a Fellow who is not a member of the Governing Body must be supported by a member of the Governing Body. - (iii) Ordinary Visiting Research Fellows shall be elected on the recommendation of the Research Committee in accordance with Bylaw VII.29(d)(ii)(b).
+There shall be no more than two such Fellows at any one time. - (ii) Any member of the Governing Body may nominate a person to be considered for election to an Ordinary Visiting Research Fellowship; a nomination made by a Fellow who is not a member of the Governing Body must be supported by a member of the Governing Body. - (iii) Ordinary Visiting Research Fellows shall be elected on the recommendation of the Fellowship and Appointments Committee.
 A person who has previously been elected to a Visiting Research Fellowship of the College shall not be eligible for election. - (iv) No stipend shall be attached to an Ordinary Visiting Research Fellowship but accommodation shall normally be provided.